Modinat-A/FederatedLearning/README.md

 # FederatedLearning

-Simulation of Federate learning using Tensorflow Federated to predict human activity
+Simulation of Federated learning using Tensorflow Federated to predict human activity

 Note
 tff doesnt work well with ptyhong verisons on macOs Monterey best to run on colab